faysalmohammed2020/Tours-Website/README.md

 7.UseParams Hooks.

 What You can Do by this App:
-1.You Can Register by Email And Password. or Login By Using Your Google Account.
+1.You Can Login By Using Your Google Account.
-2.You Can Show Details About tour packages By Click the book now Button.
+2.You Can order by  book now Button.
-3.Without Login You Can't Access on About and Contact pages.
+3.Without Login You Can't Access on About and Contact pages.or you can't see manage all orders/myorders without login.
-4.You can create account by Email and password.
+4.You can delete or add service by using this site.